shreyarora12/website/README.md

 npm run develop
 ```

-The site will be spun up on port 8000 and if you update any page, the site will reload automatically.
+The site will spun up on port 8000 and if you update any page, the site will reload automatically.

 ## Member Page docs

 Every member of the Live Coders will have a markdown file in the `src/members` folder of this repo.

-If you want to watch a video on how this works, watch [Live Coders Site: Tutorial on filling out a member page](https://www.youtube.com/watch?v=yLjGvOb6eX0)
+If you want to watch a video on how this works, watch [Live Coders Site: Tutorial on filling out a member page](https://www.youtube.com/watch?v=yLjGvOb6eX0) .

 Each page consists of the following initially: